alchemyplatform/Transaction-Lifecycle-via-SMS/README.md

       * Run `git commit -m "added Alchemy keys"`
       * Run `git push heroku master` to push and deploy your heroku app.

-🎉 Congratulations on your dApp deployment!
-Feel free to edit your app, change its behavior, or make the frontend more spiffy!
+🎉 Congratulations on your SMS iintegration!
+Feel free to edit your app, change its behavior, or add more functionality.